+Γ= .
+L

+Interventions Rationale

+(a) Be accepting of patient and spend These interventions contribute

+time with him, even though toward feelings of self-worth.

+pessimism and negativism may seem

+objectionable.

+(b) Focus on strengths and -doaccomplishments and minimize

+failures.

+(c) Provide him with simple and Success and independent promote

+easily achievable activity.
+Encourage feelings of self-worth.

+the patient to perform his activities

+without assistance.

-Interventions Rationale (a) Be accepting of patient and spend time These interventions contribute toward with him, even though pessimism and feelings of self-worth. negativism may seem objectionable. (b) Focus on strengths and accomplishments -doand minimize failures. (c) Provide him with simple and easily Success and independent promote feelings of achievable activity.
-Encourage the patient to self-worth. perform his activities without assistance. (d) Encourage patient to recognize areas of To facilitate problem solving. change and provide assistance toward this effort. (e) Teach assertiveness and coping skills.
-Their use can serve to enhance self- esteem.
+(d) Encourage patient to recognize To facilitate problem solving. areas of change and provide assistance toward this effort. (e) Teach assertiveness and coping Their use can serve to enhance selfskills. esteem.